 - 3. Spike 816-s, acetyl-SFIEDLLFNKVT{-}ddddddd-amide (B-cell, targeting the N terminal cleaved fusion peptide) possibly difficult synthesis (purified ≥85%) - 4.
 Spike 658-cs, NSYECDIPIGAGICASYQT{6}QSaIAYT{-}ddddd (combo B-cell/CD4).
 Linker bypassing Q677 and the S1/S2 cleavage site. - 5.
-RBMO2-sc, dddddd{-}crSYSFrPTYGVGhQP{6}NkLDSKVSGNYNYrYc-amide For areas with high levels of BA.2 and sublineages (e.g. BA.2.75) this RBM B-cell epitope peptide is preferable to RBMO4/5, although the two can be combined into a single formulation.
-This peptide contains the substitution L452R (shown in light pink), since some BA.2 subvariants have this mutation, and it is also shared with BA.4 and BA.5, but you can feel free to change this residue back to Leu, although this increases hydrophobicity and likely increases difficulty of synthesis.
+DDDDDD{Ahx}CRSYSFRPTYGVGHQP{Ahx}NKLDSKVSGNYNYRYC - 6.
+RBMO2.75-sc, dddddd { } cQSYGF PTyGVGhQP { 6 } NkLDSKVsGNYNYLYc-amide For areas with high levels of BA.2.75, this RBM B-cell epitope peptide is preferable to RBMO4/5, although the two can be combined into a single formulation.
+Mutations that differ from BA.4/BA.5 are shown in bright green.
 B-cell; conformational epitope created by linking two discontinuous Spike peptides by the use of a 6 carbon linker.
 Residues shown in pink are omicron BA.2 substitutions.
-Bold residues are ACE2 substituted contact residues. (purified ≥90%) (MHC Class I sites: A01:01, A02:06, A03:01, A11:01, A30:01, A30:02, A31:01, A32:01, A68:01, A68:02, B15:01, B57:01, B58:01).
+Bold residues are ACE2 substituted contact residues. (purified ≥90%) (MHC Class I sites: A01:01, A03:01, A26:01, B15:01, B58:01, C6:02, C7:01, C7:02).
 Cysteine residues are included for circularization, but you may omit these if synthesis proves difficult. - The highly similar RBMO-sc peptide failed chemical synthesis repeatedly.
 The reasons for failure are very low coupling efficiencies, and side reactions of the poly-aspartic acid tail.
 Previous (non-omicron) versions of very similar RBM peptides have displayed low coupling efficiencies but RBMO efficiencies were low enough that, coupled with this second problem of side reactions, synthesis was deemed too difficult to succeed without modification of the sequence.
 If you decide to synthesize this peptide as is, or with a modified sequence, please contact us at info@radvac.org.